arnicas/interactive-vis-course/Week2/README.md

 Do the readings/videos list just above.
 Memorize the mantra.
 Plus these:

-**Homework 1**: Using the structure and switch button functionality in [highcharts_switch.html](highcharts_switch.html), plug in 2 of your own related charts, using UNICEF data.
+**Homework 1**: Using the structure and switch button functionality in [highcharts_switch.html](highcharts_switch.html), plug in 2 of your own related High Charts charts, using UNICEF data.
 Adjust the text, labels, tooltips, etc. to match your data and data source.
 Be sure it has useful tooltips.
 Add a paragraph of text with the chart that explains it a bit more, using appropriate styling.

 Change the style to use style attributes from the [UNICEF style guide]("../UNICEF Brand Toolkit ENG Sept 2012.pdf").

 Points:

-* 30pts for charts and styling and your own (UNICEF) data, points included for originality (not just mean/median) in the data you chart.
+* 30pts for charts and styling and your own (UNICEF) data, points included for originality (not just mean/median) in the data you chart and compare.
 * Extra credit (6pt): Use at least one other type of chart, aside from the line charts in the example.
 * Extra credit (5pt): Load your data from variables in a separate JS included file, instead of inlining the data values in the highcharts code directly.
 Use variables in the Highcharts code instead.
 * OR Extra-Extra credit (not required of grad students, but 10pt): Use CSV input data, instead of inline data.
 You may be asked to present how you did this.
+I think it's hard.

 For your gist: Be sure the html page is called index.html.
 Be sure your path to highcharts is a CDN, not local, link.
 Check it in as a gist and send me the link to the gist, "Week2: High Charts."
+My gist examples show the CDN path you should use in your code.

-**EXTRA CREDIT Homework**: Reproduce one of the charts you made with Highcharts in another JS charting library.
+**EXTRA CREDIT Homework**: Reproduce one of the charts you made with Highcharts in another JS charting library (not the switch part).
 It must have tooltips.
 Include a "Readme.md" file with your gist that explains what it was like to work with this library in comparison to Highcharts.
-Gist link by email: "Week 2: Another JS library."
+Send gist link by email: "Week 2: Another JS library."
 Be sure to use a CDN path to the library again, if you can find one!
+If you can't, let me know.
 (12pt)

 **Homework 2**: Read in one of your data files and verify your objects are there as expected.
 Prove it to me by creating `<p>`'s on the page using d3 in a forEach loop (you can remove the jquery approach).
 Make a gist, and send me your gist link, "Week 2: Paragraph Data load."
 (15pt)  *Name the web page itself index.html so it will work in a blocks example!*

-**Homework 3**: Pick an interactive graphic somewhere that you'd like to know how to make.
-Remember I gave you resources on the home page of this repo...
-Send it to me by email with a link and what you like about it: "Week 3: How do I do this?"
-I'll try to find out for you!
-(5pt)